getsentry/sentry-docs/src/wizard/javascript/sveltekit/with-error-monitoring-and-performance.md

 ## Configure

-Sentry wizard will automatically patch your application to configure the Sentry SDK:
+The Sentry wizard will automatically patch your application to configure the Sentry SDK:

 - Create or update `src/hooks.client.js` and `src/hooks.server.js` with the default `Sentry.init` call and SvelteKit hooks handlers.
 - Update `vite.config.js` to add source maps upload and auto-instrumentation via Vite plugins.
-- create `.sentryclirc` and `sentry.properties` files with configuration for sentry-cli (which is used when automatically uploading source maps).
+- Create `.sentryclirc` and `sentry.properties` files with the configuration for sentry-cli (which is used when automatically uploading source maps).

 Alternatively, you can also [set up the SDK manually](https://docs.sentry.io/platforms/javascript/guides/sveltekit/manual-setup/).

 **Configure the Sentry SDK**:

-To configure the Sentry SDK on the client-side, edit the `Sentry.init` options in `hooks.client.(js|ts)`:
+To configure the Sentry SDK, edit the `Sentry.init` options in `hooks.(server|client).(js|ts)`:

 ```javascript
 import * as Sentry from "@sentry/sveltekit";